ThomasJaeger/VisualMASM/README.md

 VisualMASM
 ==========
-Create Microsoft Windows and MS-DOS applications with Visual MASM for Microsoft Macro Assembler (MASM).
+Create 32-bit and 64-bit Microsoft Windows and 16-bit MS-DOS applications with Visual MASM for Microsoft Macro Assembler (MASM).
 This will be the source repository of the project site at http://www.visualmasm.com

 ![visualmasm0](https://cloud.githubusercontent.com/assets/1396719/24023474/f579e5bc-0a82-11e7-8466-4b0b550e2a0d.png)
 ![visualmasm0](https://cloud.githubusercontent.com/assets/1396719/24023490/07cabdc2-0a83-11e7-8c87-c83795279f0e.png)